The French "Fighter Command" in 1940

 -- The single-seat French Fighters of the 1932 program:

 - The SPAD 510, last French biplane fighter, fast and outstandingly maneuverable.
-Parsimoniously ordered but intensively used: She was the best among her contenders (see the overview).
+Parsimoniously ordered but intensively used: She was the best among all her contenders of the 1930 contest (see the overview).

--- The single engined single-seat Fighters of the 1934-36 French program: The
+-- The single engined single-seat Fighters of the 1934 French fighter contest :

 - The Nieuport 161, by far the best French fighter issued from the 1934 program, firstly ordered owing her promising performances, was later forgotten...

-- The Nieuport 161 was the only one French fighter of 1936 able to change the balance of the Air Forces in Europe as soon as 1938.
+- The Nieuport 161 was the only one French fighter of 1936 able to change significantly the balance of the Air Forces in Europe as soon as 1938 and even in May-June 1940.

 - The Morane-Saulnier 406, the worst performer among all the French fighters, ordered after an impressive lobbying:-----

-- The Morane 406 in action: Victories, losses, and also, the poor vista of the deciders!
+- The Morane 406 in action: Victories, endless pursuits, huge losses, and also, the poor vista of the actual French deciders!

 - The contend between the Nieuport 161 and the Morane 405/406, as it was told us by the French aeronautical reviews from August 1935 to the end of 1938.
-The French journalists had done a very good work in order to avoid the elimination of the best contender...
+The French journalists had done a very good work to avoid the elimination of the best contender...
+No more powerful (British or German) engine could have sufficiently enhanced the performances of the Morane 406 to dominate the Messerschmitt Bf 109 E.

 - The ANF Les Mureaux 190 lightweight fighter, extremely maneuverable, very fast, very innovative.
 Stopped for political reasons!